johnicassere/plants-api/README.md

 npm run start:dev
 ```

 Lastly access [http://localhost:3000](http://localhost:3000).
-You can import the [insomnia collection](/collection.json) and test the existing routes.
+You can import the [insomnia collection](/collection.json) and test the existing routes or you can use [Swagger](http://localhost:3000/api).

+## Deploy
+You can access the deployed application on [https://plants-api-1.herokuapp.com/api/](https://plants-api-1.herokuapp.com/api/).
 ## Status

-In progress 🚧
+Done ✅

 ## License